cekvenich/mgtbook/docs/day.md

    IMPORTANT: Team will perform at its best once trust in management is established.
 After that you can establish expectations of high performance.

    MANAGEMENT TIP: During the week you should find specific things you can compliment and informally track the # of compliments per employee till you get to 10 compliments.
 Because the ration of compliments to coaching should be greater than 10.
 Once you coach someone, that count/reservoir of good will is now 0 again.
+If you are not giving positive feedback IC will start to wonder.

 ## Product releases